SplendorNguyen/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.

+### Note
+This content will be used for the note of this project

 ### Project Title
 Replace the Project Title

 ### Description
 Describe what your project is about and what it does